 Social media publishing has increased for other media outlets like The Associated Press (+65.3%), Entrepreneur (+29%), Bloomberg (+15.9%), and Fortune (+19.2%).
 Most of this activity is primarily on Facebook and Twitter.

 Media outlets saw decreased engagement numbers across their social media channels except for Business Insider (+14.6%), Entrepreneur (+56%), Fortune (+510%), and Money (+29%).
 For context, Fast Company’s social engagement rate dropped 35%, followed by Forbes at 29.4% and USA Today at 237%.
-Some of these media outlets will publish the same article multiple times a day which could be the reason for drops in engagement.
+Some of these media outlets will publish the same article multiple times a day, which could be the reason for the drop in engagement.